MdHadid/Portal-Nineteen-WP-Theme/README.md

 It is magazine/newspaper WordPress Theme.
-Version - 1.0
 Developed by Md.
 Hadid Rahman.